-If a book is lost and you know you returned it, talk to the circulation supervisor and explain that you're 100% certain that the book was returned.
+If a book is lost and you know you returned it, talk to the circulation supervisor and explain that you're one hundred percent certain the book was returned.
 A good supervisor will remove the book from your account.
 However, the fact that this occurred will be on your library record.
 So, if it happens again, they may be more skeptical.
-Many libraries will allow a certain number of lost books.
-One librarian told me that you could have up to 10 lost books before it became an issue.
+Many libraries allow a certain number of lost books.
+One librarian told me they allow up to 10 lost books before it became an issue.
 Check with your local library to find out what their policy is.

 Make Use of Your Library Receipt

-This may sound like a lot of work but if a book does get lost, you can be 100% certain that you did return it.
+This may sound like a lot of work but if a book gets lost, you will know with certainty that you returned it.
 I knew that I had returned the lost magazine, precisely because I always follow this process.
 If I hadn't, I wouldn't have been sure who was at fault.
-You can also explain you're process to the circulation supervisor when attempting to get the lost book removed from your account.
+You can explain your process to the circulation supervisor when attempting to get the lost book removed from your account.

 Other Ways to Protect Yourself

-If possible, try to find a library that has a very high return slot.
-Some libraries have slots that are so low, anyone can put in their hand and grab a book.
+If possible, try to find a library that has a high return slot.
+Some libraries have slots that are so low, anyone can reach in and grab a book.
 Because the books haven't been checked in yet, they won't set off any detectors if stolen.
 Someone can steal a book and leave you with the trouble of resolving the loss with the library.